BrunoGaxiola/Beyonders-site/README.md

 ## About

-This is the Github repository for team Beyonders' Nasa Space Apps Challenge 2024, with the challenge "Chronicles of Exoplanet Exploration".
+This is the Github repository for team Beyonders' **Nasa Space Apps Challenge 2024**, with the challenge "Chronicles of Exoplanet Exploration".
 A web application designed as an educational tool for learning about exoplanets.

 ## System Requirements